Eurostar & Alstom: High-Speed Rail Boost, Channel Tunnel to UK

 Manufacturing and Sustainability

 Alstom will support the production of the Avelia Horizon series by investing €150 million to expand output at ten manufacturing sites across France.
 Avelia Horizon trains can reach top speeds of 320 km/h.
 They are expected to consume 20–50% less energy than previous models and utilize a structure that is 97% recyclable, with 25% made from recycled materials.
-Furthermore, they can reduce maintenance costs by up to 30% through component redesign and integrated remote diagnostics for predictive maintenance.
+Additionally, they can reduce maintenance costs by up to 30% through component redesign and integrated remote diagnostics for predictive maintenance.

 Last June 2025, we published an article about Renfe’s Aranjuez maintenance hub.
 Click here to read – Future of Rail: Renfe’s Railway Technology Hub, Aranjuez: Essential Guide